2. What are cookies?

 4. How to manage cookies?

-You block cookies by activating the setting on your browser that allows you to refuse the setting of all or some cookies.
-These settings are usually found in the 'options' or 'preferences' menu of your internet browser.
-However, if you use your browser settings to block all cookies (including strictly necessary cookies) you may not be able to access all or parts of the website.
+You block cookies by activating the setting on your browser or in the alternative a specific banner will appear and allow you to refuse or accept the setting of all or some cookies.
+These settings are usually found directly on the website or in the 'options' or 'preferences' menu of your internet browser.
+However, if you use the cookies management option on the website or your browser settings to block all cookies (including strictly necessary cookies) you may not be able to access all or parts of the website.

-For more details the following links may be helpful:
+For more details on how to manage cookies, the following links may be helpful:

 - Cookie settings in Internet Explorer